Scott3142/python-programming/codelabs/part-4.md

 : **Exercise - Payment Card** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/den01-python-programming/exercise-4-16-payment-card.git)

 Positive
 : **Rounding errors** <br><br> You probably noticed that some of the figures have rounding errors.
 In the previous exercise, for example, Grace's balance of 30.7 may be printed as `30.700000000000003`.
 This is because floating-point numbers, such as `float`, are actually stored in binary form.
 That is, in zeros and ones using only a limited number of numbers. <br><br> As the number of floating-point numbers is infinite -- (in case you're wondering "how infinite?", think how many floating-point or decimal values fit between the numbers 5 and 6 for instance).
 All of the floating-point numbers simply cannot be represented by a finite number of zeros and ones.
-Thus, the computer must place a limit on the accuracy of stored numbers. <br><br> Normally, account balances, for instance, are saved as integers such that, say, the value 1 represents one cent.
+Thus, the computer must place a limit on the accuracy of stored numbers. <br><br> Normally, account balances, for instance, are saved as integers such that, say, the value 1 represents one penny.

 ## Objects in a list
 Duration: 01:00:00